MuRAR: A Simple and Effective Multimodal Retrieval and Answer Refinement Framework for Multimodal Question Answering: Data Collection

 \subsection{Multimodal Question Answering Dataset}

-In constructing the multimodal question and answer dataset, we collected 764 questions and applied MuRAR to generate answers.
-Among these, 306 questions had multimodal answers.
-To evaluate the quality of these answers, we randomly sampled 150 of the 306 questions for human evaluation.
-To evaluate the impact of different backbone LLMs on the performance of multimodal answers, we conducted a comparative study using GPT-3.5 and GPT-4.
-For each model, we generated 150 text and multimodal answers.
-This analysis allowed us to assess how the choice of LLM influences the effectiveness and coherence of multimodal responses.
+To construct a multimodal question-answer dataset, we collected 764 real customer questions and applied \MuRAR to generate answers.
+Among these, 306 questions were answered with multimodal data.
+For human evaluation, we randomly sampled 150 questions from this subset of 306 to assess the quality of the generated answers.
+To analyze the impact of different backbone LLMs on the quality of multimodal answers, we conducted a comparative study using GPT-3.5 and GPT-4.
+For each model, we generated 150 text-based and multimodal answers, resulting in a total of 300 question-answer pairs.
+This evaluation enabled us to compare the effectiveness and coherence of multimodal responses across the two models, providing insights into how the choice of LLM influences performance.